Treatments for Rhabdomyosarcoma

 Holistic Treatments at Sheba Medical Center

-As we treat RMS in children, our supportive medical team treats the whole child.
+For pediatric rhabdomyosarcoma treatment in Israel, our supportive medical team treats the whole child.
 Promoting a high quality of life is an essential component of our world-class medicine with a personal touch.
 Coping with cancer is challenging, and we strive to provide therapies that are as comfortable and efficient as possible.
 Our holistic healthcare includes a full range of services for children and their families, including social workers, psychologists, nutrition counseling, and alternative therapies.